ajbtech/EQ-XP-Calculator/README.md

 xpToReachLevel(L) = totalXpToLevel(L) - totalXpToLevel(L - 1)
 ```

-The exact per-level totals are not wiki-verified, so the cubic is the adopted
-community-style estimate.

 ![Cumulative XP to achieve each level, levels 1–60, modifier 1.0](xp-per-level.svg)

 ![XP required to reach the next level, levels 1–60, modifier 1.0](xp-to-next-level.svg)